More from Accessibility

 - Customer and operator responsibilities

-This 2.5-hour class is held at the MBTA’s training facility near Broadway Station on the Red Line.
+This 2.5-hour class covers basics about how to use our system, and is held at the MBTA’s training facility near Broadway Station on the Red Line.
 Each class has room for 15 participants.

-Upon request, the class can be held at schools or senior centers.
+Upon request, this training can be held at schools or senior centers.

-We offer 2 training types: one for seniors and people with disabilities, and one for people who are blind or have low vision.
+We offer two Transit Access 101 trainings: one for seniors and people with disabilities, and one for people who are blind or have low vision.

 Small Group Training

-Small Group Training is similar to System Orientation Training, but includes an onsite visit from a professional trainer.
+Small Group Training is similar to Transit Access 101, but includes an onsite visit from a professional trainer.

-Classes can be customized to focus on getting to and from particular destinations on the bus, subway, or Commuter Rail.
+Classes are flexible and can be customized to focus on getting to and from particular destinations on the bus, subway, or Commuter Rail.

-This 1-on-1 instruction can be customized to train an individual on how to get to a particular destination within the MBTA service area.
+This 1-on-1 training can be customized to teach an individual how to get to a particular destination within the MBTA service area.